bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 transitions are few and it's easy to keep track of the few code sections that do mutate data.

-I actually think that adding something like Immutable.js can help address all the previous problems outlined above.

-It would be a great exercise to add Immutable.js to the widget above.
+[cursor](https://github.com/facebook/immutable-js/tree/master/contrib/cursor)
-Also, have a look at the Immutable.js [cursor](https://github.com/facebook/immutable-js/tree/master/contrib/cursor) and see if that is helpful in making the code more modular.
+and see if that is helpful in making the code more modular.

-If folks are interested, I will do a follow up post that addresses these things.
+things.

 **Performance**